ctrliq/ascender-install/docs/aks/README.md

 - `LEDGER_HOSTNAME`: The DNS resolvable hostname for Ascender service.
 - `ASCENDER_DOMAIN`: The Hosted Zone/Domain for all Ascender components.
   - this is a SINGLE domain for both Ascender AND Ledger.
-- USE_AZURE_DNS: Determines whether to use Azure DNS Domain Management, or a third-party service such as Cloudflare, or GoDaddy.
+- `USE_AZURE_DNS`: Determines whether to use Azure DNS Domain Management, or a third-party service such as Cloudflare, or GoDaddy.
 If this value is set to false, you will have to manually set a CNAME record for `ASCENDER_HOSTNAME` and `LEDGER_HOSTNAME` to point to the AWS Loadbalancers that the installer creates.
-- AKS_CLUSTER_NAME: The name of the aks cluster on which Ascender will be installed.
+- `AKS_CLUSTER_NAME`: The name of the aks cluster on which Ascender will be installed.
 This can be an existing aks cluster, or the name of the one to create.
-- AKS_CLUSTER_STATUS: Determines whether to create a new cluster (`provision`) or use an existing cluster (`no_action`)
+- `AKS_CLUSTER_STATUS`: Determines whether to create a new cluster (`provision`) or use an existing cluster (`no_action`)
-- AKS_CLUSTER_REGION: The Azure region in which a cluster that the installer creates should reside.
+- `AKS_CLUSTER_REGION`: The Azure region in which a cluster that the installer creates should reside.
-- AKS_INSTANCE_TYPE: The aks worker node instance types
+- `AKS_INSTANCE_TYPE`: The aks worker node instance types
-- AKS_NUM_WORKER_NODES: The desired number of aks worker nodes
+- `AKS_NUM_WORKER_NODES`: The desired number of aks worker nodes
-- AKS_WORKER_VOLUME_SIZE: The volume size of aks worker nodes in GB
+- `AKS_WORKER_VOLUME_SIZE`: The volume size of aks worker nodes in GB
-tls_crt_path: TLS Certificate file location on the local installing machine
+- `tls_crt_path`: TLS Certificate file location on the local installing machine
-tls_key_path: TLS Private Key file location on the local installing machine
+- `tls_key_path`: TLS Private Key file location on the local installing machine

 ### Run the setup script